Under 2 hours

 - Add a grate or screen in high-use sinks.
 These can trap hair and soap scum before they enter your drain system.

 - Finish up with hot water.
 Hot water from the tap can keep buildup at bay.

 - Use boiling water periodically to break down soap scum and other bits of small debris that can create problematic clogs down the road.
-You can also use natural solvents like baking soda and vinegar regularly to keep your sink from backing up.
+You can also use baking soda and vinegar regularly to keep your sink from backing up.

 Learning how to unclog a bathroom sink is easily within your grasp.
 With basic household items, you’ll be able to clear most clogs in a matter of minutes.
-More stubborn clogs will require additional tools.
-The Home Depot Tool Rental Center offers drain cleaners to help get your sink in tip-top shape again.
+Consider drain cleaning equipment rental from The Home Depot for more stubborn clogs.
+If the blockage is especially tough, call plumbing services from The Home Depot to get your sink in tip-top shape again.